 - Analysis of over 20 yoga poses and the best ways to approach them with hypermobility

-Course will be delivered via email on Friday, April 20, 2018.
+Course will be delivered via email.
 You download all files to your computer which you may save and watch anytime you’d like – no log-in or streaming necessary.